QuantiModo/QuantiModo-Documentation/_posts/2014-02-22-conditions-for-happiness.md

 Around the same time, I started antagonizing my NMDA receptors to prevent the excitotoxicity effects of excessive glutamate activation.
 This turned out to be extremely helpful at reducing social anxiety.
 The shift in my worldview that came along with overcoming that illness, reminded me very much of the first time I put on glasses.
 It was rather shocking to realize how beautiful the world was to normal people.
 Life was suddenly so much easier.
 I had tons of spare brain capacity that I previously devoted to constantly hypothesizing about the infinite reasons that everyone hated me.

 Unfortunately, after a few months, I was getting depressed again.
-I initially chalked this up to my brain’s desire to return to homeostasis producing a negative feedback mechanism reulting in tolerance.
+I initially chalked this up to my brain’s desire to return to homeostasis producing a negative feedback mechanism resulting in tolerance.
 I was rather disappointed.
 However, a month or so later, my mood began to improve again.
 I didn’t really understand why that happened.
 Then, my friend Nyles mentioned something kind of gross regarding the effectiveness of fecal transplantation in those with Crohn’s disease.
 This reminded me of something that I hadn’t been tracking.
 It was the probiotics.

 I had stopped taking them because I assumed they didn’t really do anything.
 Then, I happened to find another bottle of the probiotics in my desk drawer and randomly started taking them again.
 It turned out that my depressed mood occurred when I was not taking the probiotics.
 If QuantiModo had existed at the time, I would have noticed this much sooner.